leonardodls/product-introduction-financial-accounting/assets/public/Chapter_2_Recording_accounting_transactions/09_Additional_Common_Accounting_Transactions_Purchases_from_vendors.md

 </tbody>
 </table>

-Core Fitness paid Easy Clean cash immediately.

-When a business purchases supplies from a vendor, it may immediately pay with cash.

 2\.
-Core Fitness purchases cleaning supplies,from Easy Clean  to be used this month for $200 on account and receives an invoice from Easy Clean.
+Core Fitness purchases cleaning supplies from Easy Clean  to be used this month for $200 on account and receives an invoice from Easy Clean.

 <table>
 <tbody>